alexKleider/phInfo/README.md

         ssh pi@<target-ip-adr>

 Before being asked for a password, you may be warned about host authenticity.
 Simply do what is requested.
+In the extreme case you might have to delete one of the lines in your `~/.ssh/known_hosts` file.
+It is quite safe to do so.
 After responding to the prompt with the  correct password ('raspberry',) with any luck you will now be logged onto the target machine (running it 'headless'.)